Greywater System Installation: Complete Guide to Water Reuse in 2026

 State Permit Required?
 Key Rules

-California No (for L2L) Purple pipes, auto-overflow to sewer required
+California No (for L2L under 400 gpd) Purple pipes, auto-overflow to sewer required

-Nevada Yes (all systems) Single-family dwellings with surge tank or gravity feed
+Nevada Yes (all systems) Surge tank required even for gravity systems

-Oregon Yes (all tiers) Annual compliance reports required
+Oregon Yes (all tiers) DEQ permit + annual compliance reports

-Washington Tier 1 simplified <60 gal/day for simplest tier
+Washington Tier 1 simplified Tier 1 max 60 gal/day for single-family residence

-West Virginia Restricted Only allowed with composting toilet
+West Virginia / Massachusetts Restricted Only allowed with composting toilet

 Note: Even in permissive states, local municipalities can impose stricter rules.
 Always verify with your city or county before installing any system.